-South Sudan: 5.5 million face the threat of famine and are in desperate need of food and water.
-3.9 million are displaced, fleeing ongoing conflict.
+South Sudan: 6 million are in desperate need of food and water.
+4 million are displaced, fleeing ongoing conflict.

 Ethiopia: Health crisis caused by hunger and lack of clean water.
 4.3 million people require health assistance.

 Somalia: More than 6.2 million are affected by this crisis — and are still reeling from the ongoing conflict in the country.

 Kenya: Severe drought dried up water in half of Kenya's 47 counties.
-3.5 million people need humanitarian water.
+3.4 million people need humanitarian assistance.

-Uganda: 950,000 South Sudanese refugees have arrived, the majority who are women and children.
+Uganda: More than 1 million South Sudanese refugees have arrived, the majority who are women and children.
 They urgently require food, clean water and psychosocial support.